 <nlog globalThreshold="Trace">: Defines the logging level, default is Trace.
-Valid values include: Trace, Debug, Info, Warn, Error, Fatal jqs.exe.config only:
+Valid values include: Trace, Debug, Info, Warn, Error, Fatal maxHistory: Sets the maximum number of finished/canceled jobs to keep on the queue.
+When this number is exceeded the oldest jobs will be removed from the queue.